cramonell/cramonell.github.io/Readme.md

 Welcome to my GitHub profile!
 Here, you'll find a collection of my projects and contributions.

-If you areinterested in what you find here and want to contribute/engage in realted problems don't hesistate to contact carlos.ramonell@upc.edu
+If you areinterested in what you find here and want to contribute/engage in related projects don't hesistate to contact carlos.ramonell@upc.edu

 # Ontologies: